jonasholbech/foofest/APP-REQUIREMENTS.md

 # Front End Design Elective - Spring 2020

+/\*
+We need you to build a webapp where the user can get an overview of:

+- the bands playing at the festival
+- who's playing, where
+- Optionally: any cancellations that might occur.
+  \*/

 ## System 2, the festival app, requirements

 The following are the minimal requirements for the festival app.